-To optimize your chances of submitting a successful letter of inquiry (LOI) or a grant proposal (if invited by APNF), please use the criteria checklist below:
+To optimize your chances of submitting a successful concept paper (accepted at any time without an invite), please review the criteria checklist below:

 Proven Track Record (minimum of one year)